kierengill/Deep-Learning-Project/README.md

 - hyperparameter-tuning.ipynb: This notebook contains our model hyperparameter tuning.
 - grad-notebook.ipynb: This notebook contains the CAM-grad code, which helps with the interpretability of the model.

-Example commands to execute the code
+When running the files, be sure to run them in the order as demonstrated above.
+Some example commands to run the files are as follows:

-Results (including charts/tables) and your observations
+Here are our results and observations: